voxpupuli/hiera-eyaml/README.md

     $ eyaml -e -s text                # Encrypt some text
     $ eyaml -e -p                     # Encrypt a password (prompt for it)

+    You can also specify the name of the value and the output style (block or string) so that you can redirect the output directly to a file:

+    $ eyaml -e -n my-secret -s "Secret Text" -o block

+    returns:

+    $ my-secret: >
+    $   ENC[...
+    $   .......
+    $   ......]

 ### Decryption

     To decrypt something, you need the public_key and the private_key on the puppet master.